dbollaer/symfony-oidc/README.md

 This bundle support Token Exchange: you can use the `exchangeTokens` on the `OidcClient` to do so.
 This was added with https://github.com/Drenso/symfony-oidc/pull/66, which contains some more background information regarding the procedure as well.

-#### OAuth2TokenExchangeFactory
+#### TokenExchangeClient

-The bundle provides an `OAuth2TokenExchangeFactory` service that simplifies token exchange operations.
+The bundle provides an `TokenExchangeClient` service that simplifies token exchange operations.
 This factory automatically handles caching of exchanged tokens and provides a clean interface for obtaining access tokens with different scopes and audiences.

 **Configuration:**